park-jungin/jipark.github.io/content/authors/admin/_index.md

 <!-- Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
 {style="text-align: justify;"} -->
-I'm a PhD student advised by Prof.Kwanghoon Sohn in the Department of Electrical and Electronic Engineering at Yonsei University, South Korea.
+I recieved a PhD in the School of Electrical and Electronic Engineering from Yonsei University in 2024, advised by Prof. Kwanghoon Sohn.
-My research interests include computer vision, video understanding, and vision-language models.
+My research interests include computer vision, video understanding, multi-modal learning, and vision-language models.
 {style="text-align: justify;"}